The Growing Seed Parable

 26He also said, “This is what the kingdom of God is like.
 A man scatters seed on the ground.
 27Night and day, whether he sleeps or gets up, the seed sprouts and grows, though he does not know how.
 28All by itself the soil produces grain — first the stalk, then the head, then the full kernel in the head.
 29As soon as the grain is ripe, he puts the sickle to it, because the harvest has come” (Mark 4:26–29).

 Okay, here are the basics: (1) A sower is needed to sow and spread seeds; (2) that seed must be watered so it can stay alive and grow productively.
-There’s a third basic element that we must include and appreciate: the soil must be fertile.
-Highlighted in our summary of the Parable of the Sower, the Seed, and the Soil, when we look back at Mark’s account of that parable, we see that good soil is designated as representing those who hear the word and receive it.
+There’s a third basic element that we must include and appreciate: (3) the soil must be fertile.
+Highlighted in our summary of the Parable of the Sower, the Seed, and the Soil, when we look back at Mark’s account of that parable, we see that good soil is designated as representing those who hear the Word and receive it.
 When seed falls on good-soil-types of people, they, “like seed sown on good soil, hear the word, accept it, and produce a crop — some thirty, some sixty, some a hundred times what was sown” (4:20).

-Second, this miniparable demonstrates the unusual productivity of the Word of God.
+Second, this miniparable demonstrates the unusual productivity of God’s Word.
 It’s spoken of in v.
 28a: “All by itself the soil produces grain.”
 The Lord is describing the mysterious, imperceivable growth of the seed, “all by itself.”
-That phrase is a translation of the Greek word ‘automate’ and ‘automatic.’
+That phrase is a translation of the Greek word for ‘automate’ and ‘automatic.’
 So, automatically, the seed sprouts because there’s life within it.
 It’s true that the nature of the soil, the weather, and the cultivation of the plant all enter in, but the secret of this growth is in the seed itself.
 It’s life and growth potential aren’t reliant upon the sower, the water, or the soil; it’s life is in the seed itself!

 The prophet Isaiah summarizes the key elements of this parable in his popular “Invitation to the Thirsty” passage in chapter 55. . .